Pint-sized thrills: 15 best amusement parks for little kids (and the rest of the family, too)

 Snow White’s Enchanted Wish at Disneyland Park

-Snow White’s Enchanted Wish, Alice in Wonderland, Mr. Toad’s Wild Ride, and a few other classic attractions can only be experienced at Disneyland (Photo: Christian Thompson/Disneyland Resort)
+Snow White’s Enchanted Wish, Alice in Wonderland, Mr. Toad’s Wild Ride, and a few other classic attractions can only be experienced at Disneyland.
+(Photo: Christian Thompson/Disneyland Resort)

 There’s no better place for kids to experience a world of fantasy (and parents, a sense of nostalgia) than Walt Disney’s original park in Anaheim, California.
 Disneyland has many of the same lands and attractions as Walt Disney World’s Magic Kingdom park, but there are a few things you can only find at Disneyland.
-Snow White’s Enchanted Wish, Alice in Wonderland, Mr. Toad’s Wild Ride, and a few other classic attractions can only be experienced at Disneyland.
+Snow White’s Enchanted Wish, Alice in Wonderland, Mr. Toad’s Wild Ride, and other classic attractions are specific to Disneyland.

-ULTIMATE GUIDE: Everything You Need to Know about Disney Genie and Genie+
+ULTIMATE GUIDE: Everything you need to know about Disney Genie and Genie+

 7. Sesame Place